• Skip to primary navigation

 filled wontons ready to be boiled or frozen

-Why We Love This Homemade Wonton Wrapper Recipe?
+Why You'll Love This Homemade Wonton Wrapper Recipe?

 • It makes the best chewy yet silky tender wontons (or crispy wontons when fried)